 The management of subsurface contamination is subject to various regulatory programs including the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA, commonly referred to as "Superfund") and Resource Conservation and Recovery Act (RCRA), as well as the state Inactive Hazardous Waste Disposal Site Remedial Program, Brownfield Cleanup Program, New York State Environmental Conservation Law and Article 12 of the New York State Navigation Law (relating to petroleum spills).
-NYSDEC's Technical Guidance for Site Investigation and Remediation (DER-10) establishes methods for site investigation and clean-up, and the Solid Waste Management Facilities Regulations control disposal of excavated materials (6 NYCRR Part 360).
-As such, the non-ground intrusive study summarized in this chapter was conducted to determine whether site or building contamination is reasonably believed to exist within the study area due to on-site sources or migration of contaminants from nearby sites.
+The New York State Department of Environmental Conservation's (NYSDEC) Technical Guidance for Site Investigation and Remediation (DER-10) establishes methods for site investigation and clean-up, and the Solid Waste Management Facilities Regulations control disposal of excavated materials (6 NYCRR Part 360).
+As such, a non-ground intrusive study summarized in this chapter was conducted to determine whether site or building contamination is reasonably believed to exist within the study area due to on-site sources or migration of contaminants from nearby sites.
+A ground intrusive study, summarized in this chapter, was conducted based on the findings of the non-intrusive study to determine the potential for encountering hazardous materials during subsurface disturbance associated with the proposed bridge replacement project.
 As discussed in Chapter 18, "Construction Impacts," hazardous waste and contaminated materials may be encountered during project construction and/or may remain in the subsurface following the construction and certain post-construction operations (e.g., utility repair) could encounter these.

-Bridge maintenance and other operations could require handling and disposal of asbestos-containing materials (ACM), managing historical lead-based paint waste, storage, use and disposal of fuels and chemicals, maintenance of petroleum and chemical storage tanks, management and disposal of polychlorinated biphenyl (PCB) containing equipment and/or lighting fixtures, etc. These activities, performed in a manner consistent with existing NYSTA/NYSDOT procedures, are subject to a wide variety of federal, state, and/or local regulatory requirements.
+Bridge maintenance and other operations could require handling and disposal of asbestos-containing materials (ACM), managing historical lead-based paint waste, storage, use and disposal of fuels and chemicals, maintenance of petroleum and chemical storage tanks, management and disposal of polychlorinated biphenyl (PCB) containing equipment and/or lighting fixtures, etc. These activities, performed in a manner consistent with existing New York State Thruway Authority (NYSTA)/New York State Department of Transportation (NYSDOT) procedures, are subject to a wide variety of federal, state, and/or local regulatory requirements.